 Rizwana Rashid – Bone Marrow Transplant

-King’s has consolidated its bone marrow transplant services from Guy’s & St Thomas’ with the existing services at King’s on the one site at Denmark Hill.
-This makes the service the largest of its kind in the UK with specialists now performing more than 200 transplants every year.
+King’s College Hospital has consolidated its bone marrow transplant services with Guy’s & St Thomas’.
+This makes the service the largest of its kind in the UK, with specialists at King’s now performing more than 200 transplants every year.
 Thousands of patients like Rizwana have benefited from their expertise.

-After a thorough review of her condition, including blood tests, bone marrow biopsies and x-rays, Professor Ghulam Mufti, Head of Haematology, and his specialist blood cancer team decided the best treatment would be a bone marrow transplant.
-Nine months later, a match was found through the Anthony Nolan charity and Rizwana came in to have her transplant.
+After a thorough review of her condition, including blood tests, bone marrow biopsies and x-rays, a specialist blood cancer team decided the best course of treatment would be a bone marrow transplant.
+Nine months later a match was found through the Anthony Nolan charity and Rizwana was able to have a transplant.

 I had little energy.
 It seemed that my mouth was constantly sore due to painful ulcers and my skin had developed open and sore wounds.
 However, I pulled through and I am now living a happy and healthy life with a positive future ahead of me.
 I hope that many more patients have my experience as opposed to my sister’s.
 I found the level of knowledge and understanding at King’s to be in a league of its own.
-The care and genuine compassion all staff have shown is unique and Professor Mufti never gave up on finding a long-term solution for me.
+The care and genuine compassion all staff have shown is unique and the haematology team never gave up on finding a long-term solution for me.
 Thanks to LIBRA I have felt empowered to share my story and I hope it inspires others to help raise funds that are put to such important use.

 Harriet Usher – Acute Lymphoblastic Leukaemia

-Mother of three, Harriet Usher was diagnosed with Acute Lymphoblastic Leukaemia (ALL) in October 2010.
-As she struggled to breathe, specialists at her local hospital suspected she was suffering with pneumonia but they soon realised it was not the case.
+As Harriet struggled to breathe, specialists at her local hospital suspected she was suffering with pneumonia but they soon realised it was not the case.
 The hospital carried out a bone marrow aspiration and swiftly transferred Harriet to King’s College Hospital for further diagnostic tests.